 The chap who assigned our berth the previous afternoon (after sailing from Yarmouth) expressed consternation that we were attempting it.
 He claimed 40 knot winds were coming in from Biscay and this had thrown us all as we’d not been expecting this.
 We checked and re-checked every source and couldn’t find anything to support this but it was a good wake up call to be rigorous.
-The pilot book was very clear not to attempt the crossing if the sea state was rough.
+The pilot book for the Isles of Scilly was very clear not to attempt the crossing if the sea state was rough.

 Joe was up with us to help with lines and after hoisting the main went back to bed as we made our way down the Fal.
 At around 0300 we approached the Manacles (a group of rocks marked with an ECM about halfway between Falmouth and the Lizard) we spotted a lone green light 200m to starboard.
 We were sailing beautifully on a beam reach and as something to do I checked the AIS.
 It was marked ‘Liberty of Essex’.